What is footy?

 Australian Rules Football, colloquially called “footy”, is a fast-paced, physical sport that is completely unique from American football, soccer, or rugby.
 Here’s the basics:

 Players: In the men's game, each team fields 18 players at once, with 4 players on the bench.
 Women's teams field 16 players at once.
 All players play both offense and defense, and possession can be quick to change.

 When we play against clubs from other cities we follow the normal rules.
-For our local Portland league we play with 9 players instead of 18 and on a smaller field, which gives players more chances to touch the ball.
+For our local Portland metro league, we play with fewer players and on a smaller field, which gives players more chances to touch the ball.
 At other times we play touch instead of tackle, for our “Ausball” and indoor games.

 Australian Rules Football is one of the oldest organized sports in the world; its rules were codified in 1859 in Melbourne.
 The highest level of play is the professional Australian Football League which includes both men's and women's teams.
 The AFL had its first season in 1897 and the AFLW was created in 2017.
 In Australia, as of 2022, 18 teams compete in the AFL and 14 teams compete in the AFLW.
 Their seasons culminate in the Grand Final, the Super Bowl equivalent of footy, which is the most attended domestic club sporting championship in the world.
 In the United States, almost all major cities field both men's and women's teams.
 The USAFL season is capped off with a Nationals tournament, which is the largest gathering of footy players in the world.